andrew-fiel/astronaut-radio/README.md

 # Astronaut-Radio

 Web app with a Flask backend that uses [positioning data](https://wheretheiss.at/) for the International Space Station (ISS), the MapQuest API, and the Spotify API to play popular music from countries geographically beneath the ISS.
-It displays the location on the globe through an overlay of ISS cupola using [WebGL Earth](http://www.webglearth.org/about)
+It displays the location on the globe through an overlay of the ISS cupola using [WebGL Earth](http://www.webglearth.org/about)

 [Hosted here](https://astronaut-radio.herokuapp.com/)